mrvictorn/MapSearchBox/README.md

 Rename or copy settings.sample.json to settings.json
-and set Your keys to Foursquare api in it, baseLocation key privides initial position when app launches
+and set Your keys to Foursquare api in it, baseLocation key provides initial map center position when app launches

 {
 "public":{